The Bureau of Indian Affairs

 , according to a notice published in the Federal Register

 on Monday.
-The Secretary of the Interior otherwise did not outright approve or outright the nine compacts.
+The Secretary of the Interior otherwise did not outright approve or outright reject the nine compacts.

 "The Secretary took no action on the compacts within 45 days of their submission," the notice signed by John